-- Firstly, to control their operation in the manufacturing process;
+- Control their operation in the manufacturing process;

-- Secondly, to retrieve data from them when operations are completed.
+- Capture real-time manufacturing data from them when operations are completed.

 As part of an assembly process with a smart torque wrench, various nuts may need to be tightened to different torques on a component.
 Our Manufacturing Execution System Tascus can be used to control the manufacturing sequence.
 It can also be used with location sensors to detect where the tool is.
 This will send the correct torque set-point to the tool, at the correct point in the manufacturing process.

 Retrieving data from smart tools can be used for verification and traceability of the manufacturing process.
 If issues are found with a product – for example, a nut loosening – manufacturing data can be mined to see what torque it was tightened to.
 This may lead to a revision of the manufacturing process, to solve these issues.